Liberty Elementary School

 It is very important that we have your home, work and cell phone numbers.
 Please make sure to notify us of any changes.
 We must be able to contact you in case of an emergency, illness or injury.

 Field trips are an important part of the educational experience.
 You will be asked to sign a field trip permission slip for each trip.
 A child will not be allowed to go on a field trip without a signed permission slip.
 All students are given a Liberty shirt to wear on school field trips.
-A child will not be allowed to go on a field trip without wearing the current school year Liberty shirt.
+A child will not be allowed to go on a field trip without wearing a Liberty shirt.

 Students may be excluded from participating in a field trip if conduct and/or failure to complete classroom work related to the field trip indicates this need.
 Non-participation in a field trip will not justify absence from school.
 The ISD teacher assistant will supervise students who miss a field trip for one of these reasons, and appropriate work will be assigned.